 What is Net Positive Suction Head or NPSH?
 Definition

 Let’s try to understand the NPSH of a centrifugal pump.
 Before starting a centrifugal pump, priming is done, which means filling the casing of the pump with water.
 This is achieved by closing the delivery valve and allowing water to accumulate in the casing.

-- When water is collected inside the pump then the only the pump is started and subsequently the delivery valve is opened.
+- When water is collected inside the pump then only the pump is started and subsequently, the delivery valve is opened.
 As soon as the shaft rotates, the impeller rotates at high speed.

-- It pushes water away from center as grooves guides this fluid.
-This is because of centrifugal force as it always acts away from center.
-This centrifugal force is making water thrown away at the periphery results in the build of high pressure.
+- It pushes water away from the center as grooves guide this fluid.
+This is because of centrifugal force as it always acts away from the center.
+This centrifugal force is making water thrown away at the periphery resulting in the building of high pressure.

 - This low pressure at the impeller as well as at the suction of the pump is associated with net positive suction head.

 - This low pressure has a limitation with respect to the fluid vapor pressure.